-Welcoming the new year by joining forces with 2 unique designers and old friends of Psylo.
-After years of strong friendship, we decided to collaborate and bring to you these two unique statement jewellery lines.
+Joining forces with 2 unique designers and old friends of Psylo, after years of strong friendship - collaborating to bring to you these two unique statement jewellery lines: Costume Therapy and Tribali.
 Like Psylo’s signature style - you’ll find in these 2 lines tribal and gothic influences in a bold mix for complementing your unique style.
 Creating stand-out designs, both brands have a special story behind their creation.
 Here we’re proud to introduce you to these talented designers and tell you more about these amazing new jewellery now available at our store;

 Tribal Jewellery By Rabia Bullough